 Nursing administrators essentially bridge the gap between medical staff and patients at hospitals, clinics, and other healthcare facilities.
 These administrators often manage teams of nurses, monitoring their daily work activities and evaluating their on-the-job performance.
 They may also advise nurses on the best treatment options for different patients.
 In addition to staff management, nursing administrators may also communicate with patients and their families about diagnostics, medical procedures, prescriptions, and other aspects of their care.

-What are the best nursing administration programs of 2020?
+What are the best nursing administration programs?
 Here are our top 10:

 |1||Stony Brook University||Stony Brook, NY|